john-amiscaray/QuakFramework/user-guide/quak_core.md

 # Quak Core

+The Quak Core module contains core functionalities for a quak application to function.
+This includes application lifecycle hooks, application configuration, and dependency injection.

 ## Application Lifecycle Hooks

 Quak represents an application using the `io.john.amiscaray.quak.core.Application` class.
 This class includes functionality for application lifecycle hooks.
 Different phases of the application lifecycle are represented using the `LifecycleState` enum defined in the `Application` class.
 Callbacks can be added for each of these lifecycle states using the `Application#on` method.
 The following are the application lifecycle states and their meanings: